 Interestingly, the net effect of securing land ownership on attached capital investments is not monotonically decreasing in the capital depreciation rate ratio.
-As shown in Figure 5 above, the percentage point of attached capital investments will become smaller when the capital depreciation rate ratio d_t/d_o increases from 1.5 to 2.
-But the percentage point of attached capital investments will bounce back a little bit when the capital depreciation rate ratio d_t/d_o further increases to 2.5.
-Like the price effect on land in rental, the price effect on attached capital investments is secondary.
+As shown in Figure 5 above, the percentage point of attached capital investments will become smaller when the capital depreciation rate ratio $d_t/d_o$ increases from 1.5 to 2.
+But the percentage point of attached capital investments will bounce back a little bit when the capital depreciation rate ratio $d_t/d_o$ further increases to 2.5.